kickr-dev/kickr/README.md

 - https://github.com/kilianpaquier/zsh-plugins (ZSH plugins repository with various shell scripts)
 - https://gitlab.com/nath7098/personal-website (Node static website deployed with Docker)

-## Craft as an SDK
+## Kickr as an SDK

-Craft can also be used as an SDK, for that you may check the official documentation on [pkg.go.dev](https://pkg.go.dev/github.com/kilianpaquier/craft).
+Kickr can also be used as an SDK, for that you may check the official documentation on [pkg.go.dev](https://pkg.go.dev/github.com/kickr-dev/engine).